delftswa/delftswa.github.io/chapter/D5-draft.md

 #Outline of final chapter

 ###Abstract
-Play!
-Framework is a Scala/Java based web application framework that focusses on the development of scalable web applications and thus companies that have large and scalable websites like LinkedIn.
-Typesafe is the company that maintains the development of Play!.
+Play Framework is a Scala/Java based web application framework that focusses on the development of scalable web applications and thus companies that have large and scalable websites like LinkedIn.
+Typesafe is the company that maintains the development of Play.
 Play's development is leaning towards a very strong module design and phasing out Java.
 This improves the maintainability and scalability of the framework.
 This chapter described the developer view and an **xxx** view.
 It also explains the software product line and **xxx** perspectives.
 Finally it provides important metrics that define the assessment of the frameworks Goal and an overview of the future plans of Play!.

 ###Introduction to/Goal of Play Framework
 	- Briefly touch upon what Play is